Cercopagis pengoi: Control strategies

 There is no known method of eradication or control for invasive Cercopagis pengoi.
 Containing the spread to new areas is the only form of management.
 Stricter ballast water regulations and awareness would prevent the spread.
 The C. pengoi invasion of the Great Lakes occurred after the United States passed a regulation requiring ships exchange freshwater ballast water with ocean water to kill off potential invaders.
-This means that either the resting eggs remain viable even after boats switch out their ballast water in the ocean or the required ballast water regulations are not being followed.
+This means that either the resting eggs remain viable even after boats filled with ballast water switch out their ballast water in the ocean, or the required ballast water regulations are not being followed, or the species was brought into the Great Lakes in no-ballast-on-board (NOBOB) vessels (the most like possibility).
+NOBOB vessels carry only residual water (<50000L) but were not required to exchange ballast water at the time of Cercopagis' invasion.

 Locally C. pengoi spread can be limited by only releasing bait or bait water into the water body where the bait was originally collected.
 Boat owners should wash their boats and equipment with high pressure and hot water (above 40 °C) to limit the spread of adult C. pengoi.
 Alternatively boats and equipment should be allowed to dry for at least five days before moving to another body of water.